Setting Up Lighthouse CI Thresholds for WCAG 2.2 AA

 - Default

-scoreDisplayMode: "manual"default to a score of0.
-Without explicit pipeline handling, they immediately block builds.
+scoreDisplayMode: "manual"default to a score ofnullin Lighthouse’s internal model.
+Without explicit pipeline handling, they can block builds unexpectedly.

 Diagnose failures by inspecting the raw Lighthouse JSON output.
 Cross-reference failing audit IDs against your actual DOM state before adjusting thresholds.